Understand the Procurement Methods

 - Utilities – Electricity, Natural Gas, Water, etc. at any dollar level o Note: If purchasing from a governmental source (i.e. Fairfax County) sole source is not required however reference should be made to COV §2.2-4301

-The purchase of good or services, valued between $50,000 and $100,000, must utilize informal competition, which includes obtaining 3 quotes (2 SWaM), where practicable.
+The purchase of good or services, valued above $100,000 up to $200,000, must utilize informal competition, which includes obtaining 3 quotes (2 SWaM), where practicable.

 - Catering services